Marina de Van

 Marina de Van ([də van]; born 8 February 1971) is a French film director, screenwriter and actress.
 Her film, Don't Look Back, was screened out of competition at the 2009 Cannes Film Festival.

 Her brother is Adrien de Van, he appeared with her in the 1998 film Sitcom playing her brother.
 In her directing debut In My Skin in 2002, he played an intern.

+She studied in the directing department of La Fémis, from which she was graduated in 1997.